mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

     query = forms.CharField(max_length=100)
 ```

-This newly-defined form has a single field `query` with a specific type.
+This newly-defined form has a single field `query` of type `CharField`.
 In order to render this form, we need to pass it to the template in our view.
 We're going to update the behaviour of our view to work as follows:

 * Show the form if there no search query, otherwise don't show it